 “I have the lock!” she said.

 Another surge of people pressed down the stairs.
-Nasrin was pushed into Suri with such force Suri’s breath was knocked out of her.
-She gasped for air.
+The crowd pushed Nasrin into Suri with such force it knocked the breath out of her.
+Suri gasped for air.

 “I have the lock!”
 Suri rasped.
 “I need the key!”
 She raised her hand over her head.
 She reached toward the voice.